Roger Penrose

 Penrose has contributed to the mathematical physics of general relativity and cosmology.
-He has received several prizes and awards, including the 1988 Wolf Prize in Physics, which he shared with Stephen Hawking for the Penrose–Hawking singularity theorems, and the 2020 Nobel Prize in Physics "for the discovery that black hole formation is a robust prediction of the general theory of relativity".
-He is regarded as one of the greatest living physicists, mathematicians and scientists, and is particularly noted for the breadth and depth of his work in both natural and formal sciences.
+He won the Royal Society Science Books Prize for The Emperor's New Mind (1989), which outlines his views on physics and consciousness.
+He followed it with The Road to Reality (2004), billed as "A Complete Guide to the Laws of the Universe".
+He shared the 1988 Wolf Prize in Physics with Stephen Hawking for the Penrose–Hawking singularity theorems, and the 2020 Nobel Prize in Physics with Reinhard Genzel and Andrea Ghez "for the discovery that black hole formation is a robust prediction of the general theory of relativity".

 Early life and education

-Born in Colchester, Essex, Roger Penrose is a son of medical doctor Margaret (Leathes) and psychiatrist and geneticist Lionel Penrose.
-His paternal grandparents were J. Doyle Penrose, an Irish-born artist, and The Hon.
-Elizabeth Josephine, daughter of Alexander Peckover, 1st Baron Peckover; his maternal grandparents were physiologist John Beresford Leathes and Russian Jewish Sonia Marie Natanson.
-His uncle was artist Roland Penrose, whose son with photographer Lee Miller is Antony Penrose.
-Penrose is the brother of physicist Oliver Penrose, of geneticist Shirley Hodgson, and of chess Grandmaster Jonathan Penrose.
+Born in Colchester, Essex, Roger Penrose is a son of Margaret (née Leathes), a physician, and Lionel Penrose, a psychiatrist and geneticist.
+His paternal grandparents were J. Doyle Penrose, an Irish-born painter, and The Hon.
+Elizabeth Josephine Peckover, daughter of Alexander Peckover, 1st Baron Peckover; his maternal grandparents were John Beresford Leathes, a physiologist, and Sonia Marie Natanson, a Russian Jew.
+His uncle was the artist Sir Roland Penrose, whose son with the American photographer Lee Miller is Antony Penrose.
+Penrose is the brother of the physicist Oliver Penrose, of the geneticist Shirley Hodgson and of the chess grandmaster Jonathan Penrose.
 Their stepfather was the mathematician and computer scientist Max Newman.

-Penrose spent World War II as a child in Canada where his father worked in London, Ontario.
+Penrose spent the Second World War as a child in Canada where his father worked in London, Ontario, at the Ontario Hospital and Western University.
 Penrose studied at University College School.
-He attended University College London and attained a first class degree in mathematics from University of London in 1952.
+He then attended University College London, where he obtained a BSc degree with First Class Honours in mathematics in 1952.

-In 1955, while a student, Penrose reintroduced the E. H. Moore generalised matrix inverse, also known as the Moore–Penrose inverse, after it had been reinvented by Arne Bjerhammar in 1951.
-Having started research under the professor of geometry and astronomy, Sir W. V. D. Hodge, Penrose finished his PhD at St John's College, Cambridge, in 1958, with a thesis on tensor methods in algebraic geometry supervised by algebraist and geometer John A. Todd.
+In 1955, while a doctoral student, Penrose reintroduced the E. H. Moore generalised matrix inverse, also known as the Moore–Penrose inverse, after it had been reinvented by Arne Bjerhammar in 1951.
+Having started research under the professor of geometry and astronomy W. V. D. Hodge, Penrose received his PhD in algebraic geometry at St John's College, Cambridge, in 1957, with his thesis titled "Tensor Methods in Algebraic Geometry" supervised by the algebraist and geometer John A. Todd.
 He devised and popularised the Penrose triangle in the 1950s in collaboration with his father, describing it as "impossibility in its purest form", and exchanged material with the artist M. C. Escher, whose earlier depictions of impossible objects partly inspired it.
-Escher's Waterfall, and Ascending and Descending were in turn inspired by Penrose.
+Escher's Waterfall and Ascending and Descending were in turn inspired by Penrose.

-As reviewer Manjit Kumar puts it:
+As the reviewer Manjit Kumar puts it: